GluuFederation/flex/docs/install/vm-install/Debian.md

     Want to use `Let's Encrypt` to get a certificate?
 Follow [this guide](../../openbanking/install-vm.md#importing-the-ca-certificate-in-jvm-truststore-and-signing-encryption-keys-into-auth-server-keystore).

 ## Uninstallation
-Removing Flex is a two step process:
+Removing Flex is a two-step process:

 - [Uninstall Gluu Flex](#uninstall-gluu-flex)
 - [Uninstall Janssen Packages](#uninstall-janssen-packages)